Genetic Testing with PGS/CCS

 The biggest factor that determines the success of an IVF cycle is the placement of a “normal” embryo into the uterus.
 Until recently, the only way to select the best embryo for transfer was its microscopic appearance.
 Unfortunately, many normal looking embryos do not implant and some implant but ultimately miscarry.
 Research shows that the most common reason that embryos do not lead to a successful pregnancy is because they carry the wrong number of chromosomes.
-Chromosomes are the pieces of DNA that contain the genes that instruct the cells of the body how to function normally.
+Chromosomes are the pieces of DNA that instruct the cells of the body how to function normally.
 If the egg and resulting embryo have the wrong number of chromosomes, then a successful pregnancy is not likely, or may lead to the birth of a child with a genetic condition like Down’s syndrome.

 Maternal Age and IVF/PGS Results

 Women are born with all the eggs that they will ever have, and as they get older, the eggs become more prone to chromosomal errors.
 This leads to increasing rates of infertility, miscarriage and genetic disorders with advanced age.
 During an IVF cycle with PGS, 1 out of every 3 embryos are found to be abnormal for women younger than age 35.
-The number of abnormal embryos increases to 2 out every 3 embryos by age 40, and more than 9 out of every 10 embryos by age 45.
+The number of abnormal embryos increases to 2 out of every 3 embryos by age 40, and more than 9 out of every 10 embryos by age 45.

 PGS Improves the Success of IVF